 Sound Proofing vs Sound Treatment

-Room acoustic treatments in my opinion easily offer the biggest dollar for dollar upgrade on your sound over conventional components.
-A moderately priced treated room system will easily out perform an expensive system in an untreated room.
-All the special EQ settings and microphone room calibrations that come in the box won’t help you, run them after the rooms treated.
+Room acoustic treatments in my opinion easily offer the biggest dollar for dollar upgrade on the quality of your sound.
+A moderately priced system in a treated room will easily out perform a more expensive system in an untreated room.

 The calibration tools in the box with modern AV receivers cant compare to having the room treated.
 Those calibration tools will be far more effective after the room is treated.

 Choosing the right acoustic solution for your space is important.
 Understanding reflection points that require absorption or diffusion will have a large effect on the result.
 Some manufacturers of acoustic products will assist in configuring your room if you purchase their product.

 Alternatively get in touch with an audio visual consultant who can advise and point you in the right direction in terms of the correct placement, product and installation.

 Custom home theaters and studios should always have a professional acoustical analysis and design.